McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 ---

-## Lab meetings
+## Office Hours

-The lab meeting schedule will be provided at the beginning of each semester.
-All lab members are expected to attend.

-The spring/summer lab meeting schedule can be accessed here: [Spring/Summer Term Lab Meetings](https://docs.google.com/document/d/1sKimiWTpUe4PQL3tFgEDz_NydGFLITvv2hTn5xdvS1c/edit?usp=sharing)

-Please inform Dr. Xiao if the lab meeting time does not work for you.

-You are expected to attend lab meetings but in the case that a conflict arises, please refer to the posted agenda found on Microsoft Teams to catch up on missed information.
+Schedule coming soon...

+Office hours are times where students can drop-in and talk to Dr. Xiao about the progress on their study, any challenges they may be having, share successes, or discuss career and research!

+Office hours are in place of lab meetings.
+There will be multiple times available to accommodate student schedules.
+Office hours will be available in the last week of each month with several drop-in times available.
 ## Journal Club

-Journal club is an opportunity for the lab to discuss recent papers published in the field during lab meetings.
+Journal club is an opportunity for the lab to discuss recent papers published in the field with your study lead (graduate student/post-doc).
 During journal club, students will present and critically analyze a research paper.

-- Each independent study/thesis student will present 1 paper during a lab meeting.
+- Each independent study/thesis student will present 1 paper to their study lead.
-- The journal will be assigned to the student and the student will then select a paper from the journal they are assigned to.
+- The paper will be assigned to the student.
-- The student will then briefly present the paper at the lab meeting.
+- The student will then briefly present the paper to their study lead at a time decided by the study lead.
   - PowerPoint slides are not permitted, students only need to describe the paper verbally in a 3-minute maximum presentation.
-- After the presentation, lab members will have an opportunity to ask the student questions about the paper and engage in discussion.
+- After the presentation, the study lead and other team members will have an opportunity to ask the student questions about the paper and engage in discussion.

 **Article requirements:**
 -	Empirical research articles or review papers.
 Commentary articles, reports, or correspondence articles do NOT qualify.
 -	Articles published in the past 3 years.
--	Articles never presented at our lab meeting before (check Journal club channel on Teams for past presented papers).
+-	Articles never presented at our  before (check Journal club channel on Teams for past presented papers).
-- Articles that lab members did NOT participate in.
+- Articles that lab members did NOT contribute to.

-Submit your article here so that it can be uploaded to our teams channel: [Journal Club Paper Upload](https://forms.office.com/r/9pDG7gw244)

 **Here are some tips for your reading and presentation:**
 - Make sure you understand the research question the paper is attempting to answer.